shuryukan/Research/README.md

 # Research

-This research project is focusing on Speaker Diarization for the specific application to radio podcasts in Ireland.
+This research project is focusing on Speaker Diarization for the specific application of Gender Detection within Irish radio podcasts.